geopm/geopm/CONTRIBUTING.md

 FEATURE REQUEST
 ---------------
-Please submit a issue on GitHub for any feature requests.
+Please submit an issue on GitHub for any feature requests.

 CHANGE REQUEST
 --------------

-There are two ways to submit a change request.
-Opening a pull request on GitHub from a fork of GEOPM is preferred for most cases.
-It is also acceptable to submit a change request directly to GerritHub, and this is the workflow for maintainers and active developers.
+Changes to GEOPM are submitted by opening a pull request on GitHub from a fork of GEOPM.
+Including a Signed-off-by: line in the commit message is appreciated, but not required.

-### GitHub pull request
 All pull requests to the geopm/geopm repository on GitHub will automatically be submitted to Travis CI for unit testing.

 The link for creating a pull request is here:

 https://github.com/geopm/geopm/pulls